MariaRose3/HackTheBox-Machines/nibbles.md

 ![](images/nibbles-web6.png)

-Tried using common credentials like admin:admin but didn;t work.
+Tried using common credentials like admin:admin but didn't work.
 With some guessing tried admin:nibbles and got logged in.

 ![](images/nibbles-web7.png)